puffdapaz/DEApython/README.en-US.md

 ## Code
 1. **Bronze Layer**<br/>
-The flow begins with data extraction using the [basedosdados SDK](https://basedosdados.org), organization and [table consistency validation](https://www.union.ai/pandera), and storage in .parquet format in a local directory and in [GCS](https://cloud.google.com/storage) in the bronze layer, as DataFrames in their original/raw structure, without any modification.<br/>
+The flow begins with data extraction using the [basedosdados SDK](https://basedosdados.org), organization, [table consistency validation](https://www.union.ai/pandera), and storage in .parquet format in a local directory and in [GCS](https://cloud.google.com/storage) in the bronze layer, as DataFrames in their original/raw structure, without any modification.<br/>
 The data collected are at the municipal level and refer to the years 2017 and 2019 for Elementary Education:<br/>
 - Population;<br/>
 - GDP;<br/>